UPDATES! How do you calculate the alternative minimum tax?

 The alternative minimum tax (AMT) system is complicated.
 It requires you first to compute your tax liability as you normally would by completing your IRS Form 1040 tax return.
 Then you separately recompute your taxes under the AMT system by following its special rules.
 (See IRS Form 6251, Alternative Minimum Tax (Individuals), and its line-by-line instructions.)
 For each year, you are required to pay either your regular-tax liability or your AMT liability (whichever is greater).

-Alert: The Tax Cuts & Jobs Act (TCJA), which took effect in 2018, makes it less likely that you will trigger the AMT after exercising ISOs and holding the shares (see the FAQ on tax reform), at least until the current tax law expires after 2025.
+Alert: The Tax Cuts & Jobs Act (TCJA), which took effect in 2018, makes it less likely that you will trigger the AMT after exercising ISOs and holding the shares, at least until the current tax law expires after 2025.
+See the big changes in the AMT income exemptions and phaseout points detailed below, and also this website's FAQ on tax reform.

 Broadly, to your regular taxable income the AMT system makes certain negative and positive adjustments and applies tax items called AMT preferences.
 These are tax items that usually receive special treatment under the regular, non-AMT income tax rules.
 The resulting amount is your "alternative minimum taxable income" (AMTI).
 The standard deduction on Form 1040, if taken in lieu of itemizing, is not part of the AMTI calculation (you get a different AMTI exemption instead, as explained below).